What dual degree programs does the school offer?

 Who can advise me on how much the dual degree will really help me in the end?

 The decision to pursue a dual degree is a very personal one.
 Your professional success will be determined as much by your drive and ability to do excellent work as by your academic credentials.
-The dual degree can be helpful in making interdisciplinary connections for yourself and in increasing your knowledge of a particular field.
+The dual degree can be helpful in making interdisciplinary connections for yourself and in increasing your knowledge of a particular practicum.
 Your academic advisor, dual degree faculty coordinators and Student Services/Student Affairs staff at participating institutions may be able to help you determine whether or not pursuing a dual degree is the right choice for you.
 Depending on your interests and career goals, one of the school’s minor programs may be more conducive than a dual degree program (if interested, check out the Minor Programs on page 38 of the Student Handbook.